 The reason why there’s a high risk when overfeeding broccoli to your dog is because of the substance called Isothiocyanate.
 This substance found in broccoli can lead to more serious health problems such as gastrointestinal irritation.
 Or in other words, severe upset stomach.

-It’s recommended that no more than 5% to 10% of the dog’s diet can be made up of broccoli, otherwise they may experience Isothiocyanate poisoning.
-Depending on the size of the dog, 5 to 10 percent of their diet isn’t that much.
-A small dog may experience stomach pains with just a few pieces of broccoli per day.
+It’s recommended that no more than 5% to 10% of the dog’s diet can be made up of broccoli.
+Any more and they may experience Isothiocyanate poisoning.
+Depending on the size of the dog, 5 to 10% of their diet isn’t that much.

 Regardless, it’s important to monitor closely how much broccoli a dog is given.
 In addition, you should closely observe your dog after consumption for any behavior changes.
 If your dog is feeling lethargic (lack of energy), he may be experiencing an upset stomach.